Scienitive/go-movie/README.md

 # moviterm

-A movie rating app on terminal.
+A movie rating app for terminal.

 I made this project to learn more about Go programming language.